gesiscss/persistent_binderhub/local/minikube/README.md

 6. Finally run this command to reach the application in browser:

-`minikube service --namespace=pbhub-dev-ns proxy-public`
+`minikube service proxy-public --namespace=pbhub-dev-ns`

 It takes couple of minutes until all pods get ready, because required docker images must be downloaded into minikube cluster.
-Meanwhile you can start the k8s dashboard and observe pods in `pbhub-dev-ns` namespace:
+Meanwhile you can run the following command to observe the pods until they have status 'Running':

-`minikube dashboard`
+`kubectl get pod --namespace=pbhub-dev-ns --watch`

+You can exit watching by `CTRL+C`.

 ## Tearing everything down